The Lao Kingdom of Lang-xang

 - The Misconception of Lin-yi as a Cham Country

 Unaware of the common heritage shared by Southeast Asian tribesmen, modern scholars had made attempts to differentiate ethnic nationality through language classification.
 In the process, they mistook Lin-yi as a Chinese reference to Champapura, the country of the Chams.
 On the same mistake that the Chinese reference to Vieng-chan, Chan-tcheng, was also misidentified as the same Cham country, the history of both the Khmer kingdom and the the Lao Kingdom of Vieng-Chan were left in the dark,

 - The Southern Tai Consortium

 Even though the Yuan dynasty was already driven out from China, evidences show that Yunnan was still under the control of the Ho Clan of Muang Prah Khan.
-The inclusion of Annam under its direct control reflected even stronger control of the Ho over Yunnan until the Ming' s taking over in.
-At the south, the consortium of the old Ngam Moung court and Ayudhya make Lanna and the new Tai Pact even stronger than it was under the Great Khan.
+The inclusion of Annam under its direct control reflected even stronger control of the Ho over Yunnan until the Ming' s taking over.
+The consortium of the Ayudhyan and Lanna made the new Tai Pact even stronger than it was under the Great Khan.

 - Title and crowning Procedure

 In Southeast Asian tradition, titles were important in the court's crowning procedure.
 Due to the consistency of the practices, each royal house maintained its own custom and tradition.
 Often enough, a royal title could be an efficient way to identify each of the King's ancestry.